Apply to the Food System Challenge and get support to scale your impactful business solution

 Who Can Apply

-• Businesses/cooperatives with a solid business solution addressing one or more of the food system challenges.
+• A plan to scale up an existing solution with proven market share, addressing one or more food system challenges.

 Selection Criteria